Back

 Empower inter-team collaboration

 An intranet is a company-wide resource center that helps teams do their best work.
-Analytics can help related teams create, manage, and optimize a knowledge base that’s valuable to other teams and even external readers.
+Analytics can help related teams create, manage, and optimize a Confluence knowledge base that’s valuable to other teams and even external readers.

 Measure your intranet effectiveness with Viewtracker – Analytics for Confluence